Prof. Dr. Roman-Ulrich Müller

 Riboregulation of the aldolase family in kidney disease and nephroprotection

-This project will follow-up on our recent observation that aldolases, well-described enzymes of glycolysis and gluconeogenesis, have the capacity to bind RNA.
-Aldolases bind RNAs differentially based on the level of cellular oxygenation.
-We therefore hypothesize that the aldolase family is subjected to riboregulation resulting in adaptation of the glycolysis pathway in acute kidney injury (AKI).
-Considering the importance of metabolic processes for the pathogenesis of AKI the project is structured to achieve three major aims:
+This project is based on the recent observation that Sorbitol-dehydrogenase SORD, a well-described enzyme of the polyol pathway, has the capacity to bind RNA.
+As presented in our preliminary data, SORD binds RNA differentially upon IRI.
+We therefore hypothesize that SORD is subject to riboregulation resultingin adaptation of the polyol pathway in AKI.
+Considering the importance of metabolic processes for the pathogenesis of AKI we structure our approach to achieve three major aims:

-1. Identification of RNA-binding regions and characterization of transcripts interacting with Aldoa and Aldob.
+- Identification of RNA-binding regions and characterization of transcripts interacting with SORD.

-2. Analysis of the impact of RNA-binding on the enzymatic activity of aldolases and its effects on the glycolytic pathway.
+- Analysis of the impact of RNA-binding on the enzymatic activity of SORD and its effects on the polyol pathway (riboregulation).

-3. Unraveling the role of riboregulatory effects of the aldolase family and protective preconditioning strategies in mouse models of AKI.
+- Unraveling the role of riboregulatory effects of SORD in vivo using nematode models of stress resistance and mouse models of AKI.

 We expect that this project will significantly enhance the understanding of riboregulatory processes in metabolic pathways and shed light on new entry points for pharmacological treatment.